Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ## Query parameters

-When navigating to a screen that contains a **List (from data source)** component, you can use queries to execut logic accordingly, e.g. load a specific list item, apply filters and/or search, or add a new pre-filter.
+When navigating to a screen that contains a **List (from data source)** component, you can use queries to execute logic accordingly, e.g. load a specific list item, apply filters and/or search, or add a new pre-filter.

 Use the following query parameters when linking to a screen with **List (from data source)** components.